metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 Each of these instructions will use versioned `*Args` structs to facilitate future updates, and in turn, not require additional instructions.
 Operations supported under each instruction are as follows:

 - `Burn`

 - `Create`
     * [x] Creation of Programmable Non-Fungibles tokens (pNFT)
     * [x] Creation of Non-Fungibles tokens (NFT)
     * [x] Creation of Fungible Assets (*semi-fungible tokens*)
     * [x] Creation of Fungible Tokens (*fungible tokens*)

 - `Delegate`
+    See Delegates Section below for more information on what the difference is between types of delegates.
     * [ ] Creation of `Authority` delegates
     * [x] Creation of `Collection` delegates
     * [x] Creation of `Sale` delegates